 - If serving food, check local food safety regulations.

 - If the field day is held during hot weather, plan for shade and water.

 - Plan an indoor option in case of rain or cold.

 - Use nametags.

-- Prepare the handouts well in advance; draft it one month prior to the event.
+- Prepare the handouts well in advance; draft then one month prior to the event.
 One handout could be enough.